Pajama Party (film): Plot

-A teen-aged intelligence officer from the planet Mars named Go Go (Tommy Kirk) is ordered to Earth to prepare the way for a Martian invasion.
-Right from the start, he encounters problems.
-The power-pack he wears on his back malfunctions and he is suspended several feet above ground.
-However, he is saved by the first Earthling he meets, Aunt Wendy (Elsa Lanchester), an eccentric widow with problems of her own.
-Her shady neighbor, J. Sinister Hulk (Jesse White) – alongside Chief Rotten Eagle (Buster Keaton) and his Swedish sex-bomb partner Helga (Bobbi Shaw) – concocts a scheme to separate Aunt Wendy from her million-dollar inheritance.
+A teen-aged intelligence officer from the planet Mars named Go Go is ordered to Earth to prepare the way for a Martian invasion.
+As he attempts to land on Earth, the power-pack he wears on his back malfunctions and he is suspended several feet above ground.
+However, he is saved by the first Earthling he meets, Aunt Wendy, an eccentric widow with problems of her own.
+Her shady neighbor, J. Sinister Hulk and his associates, Chief Rotten Eagle and a bikinied Swedish bombshell named Helga, are scheming to separate Aunt Wendy from her million-dollar inheritance.

-A subplot involves a motorcycle gang led by Eric von Zipper (Harvey Lembeck), a leather-jacketed, middle-aged delinquent with an irrational hatred for buxom beach-babes and their surfer-dude boyfriends.
-One such character, Connie (Annette Funicello), has a crush on a volleyball nut named Big Lunk (Jody McCrea).
-Inexplicably, he responds with disinterest.
+A subplot involves a motorcycle gang led by Eric von Zipper, a leather-jacketed, middle-aged delinquent with an irrational hatred for buxom beach-babes and their surfer-dude boyfriends.
+One such character, Connie, has a crush on a volleyball nut named Big Lunk.
+Inexplicably, he responds with no interest.
 So Connie transmits a few subtle signals toward Go Go, and he gets the message.
-But later, when she discovers Go Go is a hostile Martian scout, she pouts and calls the whole thing off.
+But later, when she discovers that Go Go is a hostile Martian scout, she pouts and calls the whole thing off.

+Helga has been assigned to seduce Big Lunk in order to get the location of his Aunt's money from him, but she genuinely falls in love with him.
+Helga doesn't speak English, so communicating her love is difficult.

-In the meantime, Go Go teleports a squad of Martians from the Red Planet, but he is emotionally depressed by the absence of Connie.
+In the meantime, Go Go is emotionally depressed by the absence of Connie.
 At a climactic pajama party, he thus turns informer and prevents Earth from being overrun.
 He is reunited with Connie, and the world is made safe.
+Go Go has teleported Sinister Hulk, Fleegle, and Chief Rotten Eagle to Mars; to the consternation of Big Bang.
+New policy is quickly adopted – Earth leaves Mars alone, and Mars leaves Earth alone.